Opportunities and Limitations in Broadband Sensing: Ramsey and -pulse protocols

 Now consider a protocol applying $\pi$-pulses at times $t_1$,\dots, $t_{N}=T$.
 At time $t_i$ we apply either $X$, $Y$ or $Z$.
-Additionally, we can apply any unitary that leaves the expectation value of $Z$ invariant.
+Additionally, we can apply any unitary that leaves the expectation value of $Z$ invariant \footnote{Consider a $\pi-$rotation about the axis halfway between the X- and Y- axes, given by $\exp{(-i\frac{\pi}{2\sqrt{2}}(X+Y)}$)}.
 Then we have